 - Eating in secret due to embarrassment

-That’s it.
-Don’t say “I think you binge eat.”
-Don’t say “I’m worried about your health (because you’re fat).”
-In fact, leave food and weight completely out of your conversation.
 Your focus should be entirely on how she feels emotionally.
 Is she happy?
 Confident?
 Living in a black hole of shame?
-Traumatized by years of believing her body is wrong and disgusting?
+Traumatized by years of believing her body is wrong?

-Your concern as a mother should center entirely on her emotional experience.
-If she expresses shame and guilt about either her body or the way that she eats, then encourage her to seek support from a Health At Every Size (HAES) dietician or therapist, who will be able to help her find peace and will recognize and treat an eating disorder if one exists.
+Your focus as a mother should be to give her compassion and acceptance and to recognize the stigma she faces living in her body in a society that is cruel to bodies like hers.
+If she expresses shame and guilt about either her body or the way that she eats, then mention that she may want to seek support from a non-diet dietician or therapist, who will be able to help her find peace and will recognize and treat an eating disorder if one exists.

-It is hard to parent in a culture obsessed with weight and food, but when we learn more about the stigma our kids live in we are better able to help them find health and healing in this fatphobic world.
+It is hard to parent in a culture obsessed with weight and food, but when we learn more about the stigma our kids live in we are better able to help them find health and healing.

 Sending Love … Ginny